 If the twisted-pair cable is to join two ports and either both ports are labeled with an "X" (MDI-X) or neither port is labeled with an "X" (MDI), a crossover must be implemented in the wiring.
-(When auto-negotiation is enabled for any RJ-45 port on this switch, you can use either straight-through or crossover cable to connect to any device type.)
+(When auto-negotiation is enabled for any RJ-45 port on these switches, you can use either straight-through or crossover cable to connect to any device type.)

-You must connect all four wire pairs as shown in the following diagram to support Gigabit Ethernet.
+You must connect all four wire pairs as shown in the following diagram to support Gigabit Ethernet connections.

-Figure 27: Crossover Wiring
+Figure B-3 Crossover Wiring